JCruan519/JCruan519.github.io/_pages/includes/others.md

 - Reviewer for the Conference on Neural Information Processing Systems (NeurIPS 2024)
 - Reviewer for ACM International Conference on Multimedia (ACM MM 2024)
 - Reviewer for International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2023, 2024)
-- Reviewer for International Conference on Acoustics, Speech and Signal Processing (ICASSP 2023, 2024)
+- Reviewer for International Conference on Acoustics, Speech and Signal Processing (ICASSP 2023, 2024, 2025)
 - Reviewer for International Conference on Multimedia and Expo (ICME 2024)
 - TPC member for International Joint Conference on Neural Networks (IJCNN 2024)
 - Journal Reviewer for NeuroComputing
 - Journal Reviewer of IEEE Journal of Biomedical and Health Informatics
+- Journal Reviewer of IEEE Transactions on Neural Networks and Learning Systems
 </div>